NicorDesigns/SpringJDBC/doc/JDBC8DirectJDBCDao.md

 Update the Parent POM and global dependency version numbers

-### 4 create the Charity Model Object and its related Model Objects Program
+### 4 Create the Charity Model Object and its related Model Objects Program

 For this run we will be implementing the FK and relationships between the Charity and Category in our Charity DB Table